phylum-dev/phylum-analyze-pr-action/README.md

 An advantage of using the default Docker image is that the complete environment is packaged and made available with components that are known to work together.

-One disadvantage to the default image is it's size.
+One disadvantage to the default image is its size.
 It can take a while to download and may provide more tools than required for your specific use case.
 Special `slim` tags of the `phylum-ci` image are provided as an alternative.
 These tags differ from the default image in that they do not contain the required tools needed for [lockfile generation][lockfile_generation] (with the exception of the `pip` tool).
 The `slim` tags are significantly